Kong/docs.konghq.com/app/gateway-oss/2.3.x/upgrading.md

 only non-destructive operations) and `kong migrations finish` (which puts the database in the final expected state for Kong 2.3.0).

-1. Download 2.3.0, and configure it to point to the same datastore as your old (1.0 to 2.0) cluster.
+1. Download 2.3.x, and configure it to point to the same datastore as your old (1.0 to 2.0) cluster.
 Run `kong migrations up`.
-2. Once that finishes running, both the old (pre-2.1) and new (2.3.0) clusters can now run simultaneously.
-Start provisioning 2.3.0 nodes, but do not use their Admin API yet.
+2. After that finishes running, both the old (2.x.x) and new (2.3.x) clusters can now run simultaneously.
+Start provisioning 2.3.x nodes, but do not use their Admin API yet.
 If you need to perform Admin API requests, these should be made to the old cluster's nodes.
 The reason is to prevent the new cluster from generating data that is not understood by the old cluster.
-3. Gradually divert traffic away from your old nodes, and into your 2.3.0 cluster.
+3. Gradually divert traffic away from your old nodes, and into your 2.3.x cluster.
 Monitor your traffic to make sure everything is going smoothly.
-4. When your traffic is fully migrated to the 2.3.0 cluster, decommission your old nodes.
+4. When your traffic is fully migrated to the 2.3.x cluster, decommission your old nodes.
-5. From your 2.3.0 cluster, run: `kong migrations finish`.
+5. From your 2.3.x cluster, run: `kong migrations finish`.
    From this point on, it will not be possible to start nodes in the old cluster pointing to the same datastore anymore.
 Only run this command when you are confident that your migration was successful.
-From now on, you can safely make Admin API requests to your 2.3.0 nodes.
+From now on, you can safely make Admin API requests to your 2.3.x nodes.

 **Cassandra**

-Due to internal changes, the table schemas used by Kong 2.3.0 on Cassandra are incompatible with those used by Kong 2.0.0.
+Due to internal changes, the table schemas used by Kong 2.3.x on Cassandra are incompatible with those used by Kong 2.1.x(or lower).
 Migrating using the usual commands `kong migrations up` and `kong migrations finish` will require a small window of downtime, since the old and new versions cannot use the database at the same time.
 Alternatively, to keep your previous version fully operational while the new one initializes, you will need to transfer the data to a new keyspace via a database dump, as described below:

-1. Download 2.3.0, and configure it to point to a new keyspace.
+1. Download 2.3.x, and configure it to point to a new keyspace.
    Run `kong migrations bootstrap`.
-2. Once that finishes running, both the old (pre-2.1) and new (2.3.0) clusters can now run simultaneously, but the new cluster does not have any data yet.
+2. Once that finishes running, both the old (pre-2.1) and new (2.3.x) clusters can now run simultaneously, but the new cluster does not have any data yet.
 3. On the old cluster, run `kong config db_export`.
 This will create